#in your Perl Startup script:

 To make the loader smarter about the uri->filename translation,

-you may provide the new
+you may provide the new method with a trans function to

 translate the uri to filename.

-The following example will pre-load all files ending with .pl
+The following example will pre-load all files ending with .pl in

-the perl-scripts/ directory relative to ServerRoot
+the perl-scripts/ directory relative to ServerRoot.
+The example

-code assumes the Location URI /perl is an Alias
+code assumes the Location URI /perl is an Alias to this

 directory.